 Illinois to New Mexico Moving Guide

 Planning a 1,112 mile interstate move from Illinois to New Mexico?
 This moving guide will help you compare living in Illinois vs New Mexico across 7 important categories.
-Compare the pros & cons (like harsh winters vs warmer climate), food & health (like Chicago-style deep dish pizza vs New Mexico green chile), real estate & housing (prairie and craftsman vs pueblo and territorial), weather & wardrobe, cost of living & taxes (it's more expensive in Illinois), politics & religion, and education.
+Compare the pros & cons (like high property taxes vs lower property taxes), food & health (like Chicago-style deep dish pizza vs New Mexico green chile), real estate & housing (prairie and craftsman vs pueblo and territorial), weather & wardrobe, cost of living & taxes (it's more expensive in Illinois), politics & religion, and education.

 Key Takeaways: